dave4097/messaging-app/readme.md

 > mvn clean install

+Note, if you do not have maven installed, you can use the included maven wrapper and run with mvnw.

 ### Standalone Local Deployment

 Note, you will need a local instance of Redis running on port 6379.